 We also visited the car wash from the show, where Seth made good use of his binoculars to “look for Walt” (because, why not?):

-Sites in Texas, Oklahoma and Kansas (to make sure all nine states from our journey are featured!):
+Above are sights in Texas, Oklahoma and Kansas (to make sure all nine states from our journey are featured!).

 The Kansas City skyline: A sure sign we were back in our own territory.

 Above: Our total trip mileage and the sweltering temperature that welcomed us home (Good thing we were accustomed to heat at this point!).

 Home again!
 My 2008 Toyota Matrix definitely deserves some recognition for transporting us safely through all those miles of mountains and desert.
 Seth has been asking for a couple of years now if I want a new car, but I love mine, and it’s obviously still performing like a champ!

 – motion pictures –